zyper26/GestureRecognition/README.md

 # GestureRecognition
-Gesture classification based on hand actions by user.
+Gesture classification based on hand actions by user from a video.